maxeclairs/aries-cloudagent-python/docs/GettingStartedAriesDev/CredentialRevocation.md

 issuer controller does:

 - Issuers flag that revocation will be used when creating the CredDef and the desired size of the RevReg.
-ACA-Py takes case of creating the initial RevReg(s) without further action by the controller.
+ACA-Py takes care of creating the initial RevReg(s) without further action by the controller.
   - Two RevRegs are initially created, so there is no delay when one fills up, and another is needed.
 In ongoing operations, when one RevReg fills up, the